uppadhyayraj/playwright-mcp/API_TOOL_USAGE.md

 ---

-These examples can be copied directly into Windsurf prompts or used as templates for your own API testing scenarios.
+These examples can be copied directly into  prompts or used as templates for your own API testing scenarios.

 ---